 Under the hood, electric motors are becoming more common in several places.
 In most cases, electric motors are replacing belt-driven mechanical components.
 Examples include radiator fans, fuel pumps, water pumps and compressors.
 Moving these functions from a belt drive to an electric drive has several advantages.
 One is that driving electric motors with modern electronics can be much more power-efficient than using belts and pulleys, leading to benefits like higher fuel efficiency, reduced weight and lower emissions.
 Another advantage is that using electric motors rather than belts allows freedom in mechanical design, as the mounting position of pumps and fans need not be constrained by having to run a serpentine belt to each pulley.

-Most electric motors in today’s cars run from the standard 12V automotive system, with a belt-driven alternator to generate voltage and a lead-acid battery for storage.
+Technology trends Most electric motors in today’s cars run from the standard 12-V automotive system, with a belt-driven alternator to generate voltage and a lead-acid battery for storage.
 This arrangement has worked fine for decades, but the latest vehicles need more and more current for comfort, entertainment, navigation, driver assistance and safety features.

-A dual-voltage 12V and 48V system could move some of the higher-current loads off the 12V battery.
-The advantages of using a 48V supply are a 4x reduction in current for the same power, and an accompanying reduction in weight in terms of cables and motor windings.
-Examples of high-current loads that may migrate to a 48V supply include the starter motor, turbocharger, fuel pump, water pump and cooling fans.
-Implementing a 48V electrical system for these components could result in fuel-consumption savings of around 10 percent.
+A dual-voltage 12-V and 48-V system could move some of the higher-current loads off the 12V battery.
+The advantages of using a 48-V supply are a 4x reduction in current for the same power, and an accompanying reduction in weight in terms of cables and motor windings.
+Examples of high-current loads that may migrate to a 48-V supply include the starter motor, turbocharger, fuel pump, water pump and cooling fans.
+Implementing a 48-V electrical system for these components could result in fuel-consumption savings of around 10%.

 So how many electric motors are in your car?
 You would be hard-pressed to find a late-model car with less than a dozen electric motors, while typical modern cars on American roads might easily have 40 electric motors or more.
 The increasing popularity of electric vehicles will spur many innovations in automotive electric motors.
 However, electric motors are already prevalent throughout ICE-propelled vehicles, with more applications in each successive model year bringing more convenience, better intelligence and safer operation while reducing environmental impact.
 Still – there is always room for more.